vkjadon/react/resources/public/docs/b2/README.md

+<p style="center">dfdf</p>
 ## Project Outline

-The project you will learn is to add two numbers.
+In this project you will learn to add two numbers.
 Both the numbers are to be added through two input elements and should output sum after validation on a button click.

 ## Learning Outcome